Executive Development Center Certificate Program Policies

 Payment and Tuition Assistance

-Payment of tuition, textbooks (if required) and materials, is required at the time of registration.
+Payment of tuition, textbooks (if required) and materials, are required at the time of registration.
 Confirmation of registration will be issued when payment is received.
 The EDC accepts cash, checks, company purchase orders, MasterCard, Visa, and American Express.

 Government Assisted Funding